-Your feet are your most valuable asset when wandering around the world.
-With the added weight of a backpack and the environmental dangers to your feet, footwear is your second-most important trip purchase.
+Feet are vagabond’s most valuable asset while wandering around the world.
+With the added weight of a backpack and the environmental dangers the Road presents to your feet, footwear is your second-most important trip purchase.

-- Shoes are heavy and bulky.
+- “Real” shoes are heavy and bulky.
 Plan on packing only one pair of proper shoes and some flip-flops or sandals.

-- Choose a neutral, dark color and a style that can serve as both adventure and ‘going out’ shoes.
+- If you choose a neutral, dark color, some sandals can double as both adventure and going-out shoes.

-- Avoid expensive flip-flops (anything over $15) because they may get swapped or ‘borrowed’ when you leave them outside, as you will do often in Asia.
-You can always buy a pair for cheap locally.
+- Avoid expensive, big-brand flip-flops (anything over $15) because they may get swapped or “borrowed” when you leave them outside, as you will do often in Asia.
+You can always buy a pair of cheap flip-flops locally.

-- The foot-beds in some shoes (even expensive shoes) are too thin and inadequate.
-You may want to replace them with gel inserts if you plan to do a long trek.
+- The factory inserts in some shoes (even expensive shoes) are too thin and inadequate.
+You may want to replace them with gel inserts.
+You’re going to be doing a lot of walking!

 Best Digital Cameras for Travel

-Unless you are a professional or want the burden of keeping a SLR camera in one piece, get something small and rugged enough to go into your front pocket.
-This will keep it handy for unexpected opportunities and also conceal it so that no one gets any ideas.
+Unless you are a professional or want the burden of keeping an SLR camera safe, get a camera small and rugged enough to go in a pocket.
+This will keep it handy for unexpected opportunities and also conceal it better.

-- Get several large memory cards (I opt for the high-speed cards) because it may be difficult to upload pictures on slow internet connections.
+- Get several large memory cards (opt for the high-speed cards) because it may be difficult to upload pictures on slow internet connections.
 In a pinch, you can also copy photos to cheap USB thumb-drives as backups.
 Upload to cloud storage when you get fast internet.
 Backup photos often — you will meet lots of travelers who lost their phones or cameras, along with many trip memories.

-- If possible, find a camera that accepts non-proprietary batteries.
-You can purchase “AA” batteries anywhere, but finding a place to charge your strange battery might be another story.
+- If possible, find a camera that uses non-proprietary batteries.
+You can purchase “AA” batteries anywhere, but finding a place to charge or replace your strange lithium battery might be another story.

 - Invest in a case to protect your camera.
 But keep in mind that brand logos on the outside such as LowePro, Nikon, and Cannon are going to attract a lot of attention while on the road.

 Misc Trip Purchases

-Outdoor and specialty shops are much more expensive than regular department stores.
-Visit one of the big chains to get misc items such as travel bottles, a small knife first, and other items then proceed to the outdoor store.
+Outdoor and adventure shops are much more expensive than regular department stores.
+Visit one of the big chains to get misc items such as travel bottles, a small knife, and other items, then proceed to the outfitting shop.

-You will need plastic bags with zippers, one-quart and one-gallon sized, for packing.
+Resealable plastic bags with zippers, one-quart and one-gallon sized, come in very handy for packing.
 These are good for protecting and consolidating items that don’t belong in their own waterproof stuff sack.

 Choosing a Money Belt

-Choose a money/passport carrying option that is best for you.
+Choose a money/passport option that is best for you.
 Most travelers opt for a money belt that goes around the waist rather than the neck.
 Money solutions that go around the neck are ugly, obvious, and way too easy to grab or cut.

-- The idea is to conceal your money, so don’t buy black!
-Opt for a flesh or neutral color instead of something bright.
+- The idea is to conceal your money, so opt for a fleshtone or neutral color instead of something bright.

 - Choose a money belt that is comfortable.
 This might be the first thing you put on in the morning and the last thing you take off at night.
 Silk money belts costs more but are lighter and more comfortable.
 They’ll cause you to sweat less.

-- A good money belt should rest flat under your shirt, so that there is not an outline.
+- A good money belt should rest flat under your shirt or in your waistline, so that there is no outline.

-- Some nicer belts offer anti-microbial materials which are handy because it probably will get sweaty.
+- Some nicer belts offer anti-microbial materials to counter sweat.

-The worst thing you can do is go to a giant retail store with hungry eyes and an account full of fresh travel funds.
-Talk to other travelers, then make a list.
-Don’t blow your money on a trip purchase – save those funds for the road!
+Whatever you do, don’t go to a giant retail store with hungry eyes and an account full of fresh travel funds.
+Instead, gather ideas, then make a list.
+Don’t blow your money on trip purchases — save those hard-earned funds for the road!